pytask-dev/pytask-parallel/README.rst

 as numerical computations. (`Here <https://stackoverflow.com/a/868577/7523785>`_ is an explanation on what CPU or IO bound means.)

-For IO bound tasks, tasks where the limiting factor are network responses, accesses to files, you can parallelize via threads.
+For IO bound tasks, tasks where the limiting factor are network responses, access to files, you can parallelize via threads.

 .. code-block:: console